 Making sure the text is still selected, start dragging it and press the Alt key to duplicate it.
 Fill the duplicate text with RGB Green.
 Drag it so the text creates a bit of a drop shadow effect with solid black text below.

-New for Illustrator CC 2014, Live Corners allows you to reshape anchor points of a path into one of three corner types: rounded, inverted rounded, and chamfer.
+Live Corners enable you to reshape anchor points of a path into one of three corner types: rounded, inverted rounded and chamfer.
 Here is how it works.

 Draw a shape (in this case a star).
 Set the stroke weight to 5 points.